essicolo/nuee/README.md

   <img src="https://github.com/essicolo/nuee/blob/master/logo.png" width=150px>
 </p>

 `nuee` is a multivariate data analysis toolkit for Python, with an emphasis on applications in ecology.
 It uses a synthax similar to [`scikit-learn`](https://github.com/scikit-learn/scikit-learn).
 Some functions enclose functions from `scikit-learn`, some are forked from [`scikit-bio`](https://github.com/biocore/scikit-bio) or [`ecopy`](https://github.com/Auerilas/ecopy), some are taken from the litterature and some are custom.

+The development is paused in favor of a course I'm developing with `R`.

 # What does `nuee` mean?
 `nuee` comes from the French word *nuée*, which means flock.
 It's a biological metaphor for scatter points.